cbi-bioinfo/methCancer-gen/README.md

 * Reference: ./preprocessing/

 1. Prepare or edit **"cancer_type_info.csv"** file having **(1) cancer types to generate dataset** and **(2) matrix of DNA methylation beta value dataset file path** for each cancer.
 We recommend to generate dataset in 25 cancer types whose accuracies were validated in our manuscript using TCGA data as training dataset.
+(They are listed in "cancer_type_info.csv" file.)
 The file should contain the headers and follow the format :

 ```
 cancer_type,datafile